Randolph Road Line: Changes

 On July 29, 2017, Saturday service to National Archives at College Park was discontinued due to the National Archives was now closed on Saturdays.
 Route C8 would skip the diversion on Saturdays but still serve the diversion on weekdays.

 Beginning on September 1, 2019, for nine months, the College Park Metrobus loop was temporarily closed for construction of the Purple line at College Park station having all stops located along River Road.
 As of result, route C8 was temporarily rerouted along River Road having to turn around on the roundabout along Haig Drive to return to its regular route going to White Flint.

 During the COVID-19 pandemic, route C8 was reduced to operate on its Saturday schedule beginning on March 16, 2020.
 However beginning on March 18, 2020, all route C8 service was suspended once WMATA reduced its Metrobus services to Sunday schedule only.
 Route C8 resumed service on August 23, 2020 operating every hour instead of every 30 minutes.
-Full service for Route C8 was restored on September 5, 2021.

-Beginning on April 20, 2020, parts of Calvert Road were closed due to the ongoing construction of the Purple line, route C8 was originally going to be temporarily rerouted along Baltimore Avenue and to turn on Calvert Road to serve the west side of College Park–University of Maryland station since vehicles cannot travel along parts of Calvert Road.
+Beginning on April 20, 2020, parts of Calvert Road were closed due to the ongoing construction of the Purple line, Route C8 was originally going to be temporarily rerouted along Baltimore Avenue and to turn on Calvert Road to serve the west side of College Park–University of Maryland station since vehicles cannot travel along parts of Calvert Road.
 However the reroute did not operate at first due to the 2019-20 COVID-19 outbreak and Metro's reduced service since March 16.
 When Route C8 resumed service on August 24, 2020, it ran the detour along Baltimore Avenue and Calvert Road.
 Service to the east side resumed on June 12, 2022 with buses serving Bus Bay B.

+On September 26, 2020, WMATA proposed to reduce the frequency of buses to every 60 minutes due to low federal funding.
+On June 10, 2021, WMATA proposed to restore the line's pre-pandemic schedule as part of WMATA's Pandemic Recovery Plan.

+On September 5, 2021, Route C8 restored its pre-pandemic service.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays beginning on January 10, 2022.
+Full weekday service resumed on February 7, 2022.

 On May 29, 2022, Route C8 was modified to operate along Old Georgetown Road, Citadel Avenue, and Marinelli Road, now terminating along Rockville Pike, adjacent to White Flint station.

 On September 11, 2022, the line was changed to the College Park–North Bethesda Line due to White Flint station being renamed to North Bethesda station.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all Saturday C8 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.